 Using words to write a book on silence often felt like a contradiction to me.
 I sometimes longed for a solution like John Cage's, when muscians performed his composition of silence for four minutes and thirty-three silent seconds.
 Or like Tilley Olsen's, defining it from a single angle: the suffocating realities of women who were without means and fair chances.

 Instead, my experience of a cross-cultural existence made my translation of silence inevitably one of continuous openings: flows and breaks suggesting horizons beyond the narrow definitions we assume in identity, our histories, our language.
+The unknown is always right before our eyes.
+To live fully in the world ahead, we will need more courage, imagination and equality.
+They wait for us in silences.
+They wait for us to give them shapes and words.

 Alexandra Johnson, author of The Hidden Writer, special citation, PEN Award for Nonfiction.